-I discovered my passion for teaching while working as an economics tutor during my time as an undergraduate at Winthrop University.
-After getting married in 2018, Emily and I volunteered through the U.S. Peace Corps in Mongolia, where we worked closely with two schools and the Department of Education in Dornod, the easternmost province of Mongolia.
-We spent two years teaching in Mongolia before being evacuated due to the COVID-19 pandemic.
+I discovered my passion for teaching as a peer tutor during my undergraduate years at Winthrop University.
+After getting married in 2018, Emily and I joined the U.S. Peace Corps and spent two years teaching English in Dornod, the easternmost province of Mongolia, where we worked closely with teachers from two local schools.

-Following our time in Mongolia, we lived in Morgantown, West Virginia, where I pursued my Ph.D. in Economics at West Virginia University.
-During my time in Morgantown, I enjoyed attending Mountaineer football games, hosting table tennis tournaments, and beating Kalvin Mudrow in said tournaments.
+After returning to the U.S., we moved to Morgantown, West Virginia, where I earned a Ph.D. in Economics and Emily completed an M.A. in English at West Virginia University.
+While there, I enjoyed Mountaineer football games, hosting table tennis tournaments, and (frequently) defeating Dr. Kalvin Mudrow in said tournaments.

 Currently, I’m an Assistant Professor of Economics at Winthrop University.
-I live in Rock Hill, South Carolina, with Emily and our two cats, Nala and Maui.
-Reach out if you're ever in the area.
+Emily and I live in Rock Hill, South Carolina, with our two cats, Nala and Maui.
+Feel free to reach out if you're ever in the area!

 Nala has been a part of our family since September of 2018 when she followed me and Emily back to our apartment in Mongolia.
 She enjoys going for walks on her leash (so long as there aren't too many dogs).